-A passenger in Mullins' vehicle, Samantha Mullins, 38, of Freeburn, was also taken into custody and charged with public intoxication, second-degree possession of a controlled substance, third-degree possession of a controlled substance, third-degree possession of drug of drug possession of drug of drug controlled substance. possession of a controlled sub-stance, possession of drug paraphernalia and also with having three outstanding war-rants against her. ■ Continued from p1
+A passenger in Mullins' vehicle, Samantha Mullins, 38, of Freeburn, was also taken into custody and charged with public intoxication, seconddegree possession of a controlled substance, third-degree possession of a controlled substance, possession of drug paraphernalia and also with

+having three outstanding war-

+■ Continued from p1

 The elderly man was transported to Pikeville Medical Center and was later transferred to the University of Kentucky Chandler Medical Center for further treatment.
 There was no new information as to his condition as of press time Wednesday.

-Homer and Samantha Mullins are both currently lodged at the Pike County Detention Center.
+Samantha Homer and Mullins are both currently lodged at the Pike County Detention Center.

+Candidates

+rants against her.